 A child is sexually abused when they are forced or persuaded to take part in sexual activity.
-This can be physical contact or can be online.
+This can be through contact abuse, non-contact abuse (which can be online).
 Online abuse is any type of abuse that happens on the web, whether through social networks, playing online games or using mobile phones.
 Children and young people may experience cyberbullying, grooming, sexual abuse, sexual exploitation or emotional abuse from both adults and other children.
-Upskirting and other inappropriate use of electronic devices (see online and mobile phone policies) are safeguarding issues
+Upskirting and other inappropriate use of electronic devices (see Online and Mobile Phone Policies) are safeguarding issues.